godotengine/godot-docs/getting_started/step_by_step/scenes_and_nodes.rst

 .. image:: img/hw.png

-Ok, everything's ready to run the scene!
+Now that we have our Label node with text, everything's ready to run the scene!
 Press the PLAY SCENE Button on the top bar (or hit :kbd:`F6`):

 .. image:: img/playscene.png